apollographql/apollo-server/docs/source/graphiql.md

 ---
 title: GraphiQL
 order: 205
-description: How to set up GraphiQL with GraphQL Server
+description: How to set up GraphiQL with Apollo Server
 ---

-GraphQL Server allows you to easily use [GraphiQL](https://github.com/graphql/graphiql).
+Apollo Server allows you to easily use [GraphiQL](https://github.com/graphql/graphiql).
 Here's how:

 <h2 id="graphiqlOptions">Configuring GraphiQL</h2>